 When there is a need to learn more foreign languages, these travel apps will help you reach new heights.

 Slovenia has nice weather from May to September.
 The peak season is during the summer months from June to August.
 These are the warmest months and several tourist attractions are open.
 On the other hand, then there will be more crowds and prices are higher.

 The best time to visit Slovenia is during the shoulder seasons.
 Before (May) or after (September) the summer months.
 Then there are already fewer tourists and prices are also more affordable.
-There isn’t a huge difference in the prices (summer months vs shoulder season months), due to it not being a popular tourist destination in Europe.
-So it’s still okay to visit Slovenia during the summer months if your budget isn’t that tight.
+There isn’t a huge difference in the prices (summer months vs shoulder season months), as it is not a popular tourist destination in Europe.
+So visiting Slovenia during the summer months is still okay if your budget isn’t that tight.

-During the winter period, the degrees drop to zero and even below that.
+During the winter, the degrees drop to zero, even below that.
 Also during that period, there will be more rainy days.
 Many landmarks can still be visited all year round, but for example, it’s not the best time for hiking in Slovenia.